DNA-and-Natural-Algorithms-Group/multistrand/README.md

 ## Using Multistrand ##

 Several tutorial files on using multistrand are found in /tutorials/under_the_hood.
 As a very quick primer, we discuss two small scripts below.
-Multistrand also comes with documentation (run 'make docs').

 ### Hybridization trajectory ###